cranstonide/linux-minecraft-scripts/README.md

 TODO
 ----
 These are some features I may add eventually.
-- Updating (`wget minecraft_server.jar`)
 - Administrative interface (for starting and stopping)
-- Ability to clone and run out of the box.
-No nother config needed.
 - Add submodules for rendering and log viewers.